xtuml/bridgepoint/doc-bridgepoint/notes/9763_content_assistance/9763_content_assistance_dnt.md

 6.4.2 Grammar enhancer

-During the "grammar enhancer" step, instances of the BNF model are used to generate `oal.g`.
+During the "grammar enhancer" step, instances of the `BNF` model are used to generate `oal.g`.
 Invocations to the appropriate validation functions are automatically inserted.
 The archetype shall be modified to insert content assist functions after every leaf node (terminal or rule reference) for which a content assist function is provided.
-All of the rule reference IDs shall be passed to this function (similar to one of the `_end`) functions, so all the available information is present to content assist.
+All of the rule reference IDs shall be passed to this function (similar to one of the `_end` functions), so all the available information is present to content assist.
 Additionally, if the leaf node is the last node in a closure (conditional or unconditional), or the last node in the rule itself, it will follow the `_end` invocation.
 Again, this assures that the